-The dose, administration frequency and duration of treatment with CEPROTIN (protein c concentrate) depends on the severity of the protein C deficiency, the patient's age, the clinical condition of the patient and the patient's plasma level of protein C. Therefore, the dose regimen should be adjusted according to the pharmacokinetic profile for each individual patient.
-See DOSAGE AND ADMINISTRATION: Protein C Activity Monitoring.
+The dose, administration frequency and duration of treatment with CEPROTIN depends on the severity of the protein C deficiency, the patient's age, the clinical condition of the patient and the patient's plasma level of protein C. Therefore, adjust the dose regimen according to the pharmacokinetic profile for each individual patient.
+See Protein C Activity Monitoring.

-Table 1 provides the CEPROTIN (protein c concentrate) dosing schedule for acute episodes, short-term prophylaxis and long-term prophylaxis.
+Table 1 provides the CEPROTIN dosing schedule for acute episodes, short-term prophylaxis and long-term prophylaxis

-** The dose regimen should be adjusted accdording to the pharmacokinetic profile of each individual
+b The dose regimen should be adjusted according to the pharmacokinetic profile for each individual.

-*** CEPROTIN (protein c concentrate) should be continued until desired anticoagulation is achieved.
+c CEPROTIN should be continued until desired anticoagulation is achieved.

 Protein C Activity Monitoring

-The measurement of protein C activity using a chromogenic assay is recommended for the determination of the patient's plasma level of protein C before and during treatment with CEPROTIN (protein c concentrate) .
-The half-life of CEPROTIN (protein c concentrate) may be shortened in certain clinical conditions such as acute thrombosis, purpura fulminans and skin necrosis.
-See CLINICAL PHARMACOLOGY: Pharmacokinetics .
+The measurement of protein C activity using a chromogenic assay is recommended for the determination of the patient's plasma level of protein C before and during treatment with CEPROTIN.
+The half-life of CEPROTIN may be shortened in certain clinical conditions such as acute thrombosis, purpura fulminans and skin necrosis.
+See CLINICAL PHARMACOLOGY: Pharmacokinetics.
 In the case of an acute thrombotic event, it is recommended that protein C activity measurements be performed immediately before the next injection until the patient is stabilized.
 After the patient is stabilized, continue monitoring the protein C levels to maintain the trough protein C level above 25%.